A white circular icon with lines and nodes representing a network

 Challenge

-Before now, there has not been a consistent data standard for in vitro pharmacology (IVP) data.
-IVP data must be shared with regulatory bodies throughout the drug development process.
-If target panels, file structure, and nomenclature are not consistent across the dossier submitted, this can delay regulatory review and approvals.
+However, there is currently no consistent data standard for in vitro pharmacology (IVP).
+As IVP data must be shared with regulators throughout drug development, inconsistent formats, structures, and nomenclature can delay regulatory review and approval.

 Solution